hacktivist123/sheddy-xyz/content/posts/2021-01-30-approaching-developer-relations-in-an-open-source-foundation.md

   - DevRel
   - Advocacy
 ---
+This article was originally published by me on the [Cloud Foundry Foundation Blog](https://medium.com/cloud-foundry-foundation/approaching-developer-relations-in-an-open-source-foundation-77b1c660bf95)

 ### Introduction

 About 7 months ago, I was employed as a Developer Advocate by the Cloud Foundry Foundation alongside [Ram Iyengar](https://twitter.com/ramiyengar) to build and scale a DevRel program.

 The Cloud Foundry Foundation is an organization focused on supporting the [Cloud Foundry](https://cloudfoundry.org) open source community.
-The foundation basically exists to drive global awareness and adoption of the Cloud Foundry open source project, to grow a vibrant community of contributors, and to create coherence in strategy and action across all member companies for the sake of the project.
+The foundation basically exists to drive global awareness and adoption of the Cloud Foundry open-source project, to grow a vibrant community of contributors, and to create coherence in strategy and action across all member companies for the sake of the project.

 I am pretty new to working with an open-source foundation because it’s an entirely different ball game as compared to working for a profit-based organization/business.

-Over the past 7 months, we’ve built a new DevRel program from scratch, and in this article I’ll share some tips, ideas, and frameworks we’ve built to help us with our work and some lessons we’ve learned along the way.
+Over the past 7 months, we’ve built a new DevRel program from scratch, and in this article, I’ll share some tips, ideas, and frameworks we’ve built to help us with our work and some lessons we’ve learned along the way.

 There’s still so much to learn and do but the aim of this article is to share what we’ve learned along the way, and maybe, just maybe it may be beneficial to a team out there.